open-telemetry/opentelemetry-specification/specification/logs/logging-library-sdk.md

-This document contains the first cut from the [OTEP0150](https://github.com/open-telemetry/oteps/blob/main/text/logs/0150-logging-library-sdk.md) This a draft that requires cleanup and clarifications.
+This document contains the first cut from the [OTEP0150](https://github.com/open-telemetry/oteps/blob/main/text/logs/0150-logging-library-sdk.md)

 This specification defines how the OpenTelemetry Logging Library SDK exposes its functionality to authors of extensions to language-specific 3rd party logging